 Is Hacking Google Illegal?

 Is Hacking Google Illegal?
-Hack now and know more
+The Fine Line Between Research and Crime

-There has been much discussion lately about whether or not hacking into Google is illegal.
-This is a difficult question to answer, as the law surrounding hacking can be confusing and
+There has been much discussion lately about whether or not "hacking" into Google is illegal.
+This is a nuanced question, as the law surrounding cybersecurity varies from country to country.
+However, the distinction usually comes down to one thing: Permission.

 Comments